terra-money/docs/docs/How-to/Manage-a-Terra-validator/faq.md

 This total revenue is divided among a validator's staking pool according to each validator's weight.
 The revenue is then divided among delegators in proportion to each delegator's stake.
 Note that a commission on delegators' revenue is applied by the validator before it is distributed.

-- **Swap fees**: A small spread is charged on atomic swap transactions between Luna and any Terra currency, which is then used to reward validators that faithfully report oracle exchange rates.
+- **Swap fees**: A small spread is charged on market swap transactions between Luna and any Terra currency, which is then used to reward validators that faithfully report oracle exchange rates.
+The fee for swaps between different Terra stablecoins is called the Tobin tax.

 ### What is the incentive to run a validator?